 At Brightwater Center’s 70-acre campus in Woodinville, a wastewater treatment plant coexists with a nature preserve that has been restored to its native landscape, which includes wetlands, meadows and forest.
 At the center, kids and adults can learn all about our water system through interactive exhibits designed for all ages.
 Outside, 3 miles of trails meander through wildlife habitat.

 Activities: The grounds at Brightwater are free for visitors to roam and are open daily from dawn to dusk.
-Now reopened to the public, Brightwater Center is accessible Monday–Friday, 10 a.m.–4 p.m.
-Check the events calendar on the website for Brightwater happenings, education programs and treatment plant tours (programming is still somewhat limited).
+Brightwater Center is accessible Monday–Thursday, 10 a.m.–4 p.m.
+Check the events calendar on the website for Brightwater happenings, education programs and treatment plant tours.

 Wetland magic: Bellevue’s Mercer Slough